EMCampbell01/ACJ_Ranking_Algorithm/README.md

 ### The main components of the code are:

-**main.py:** The main script that takes JSON data as input and processes it to generate a ranking of student performance.
+- **main.py:** The main script that takes JSON data as input and processes it to generate a ranking of student performance.

-**ranker.py:** Contains the Ranker class, which implements the ranking algorithm.
+- **ranker.py:** Contains the Ranker class, which implements the ranking algorithm.

-**rated_pair.py:** Defines the RatedPair class, which represents a peer review with a high, low, and rating.
+- **rated_pair.py:** Defines the RatedPair class, which represents a peer review with a high, low, and rating.
+- **visualisations.py** Contains functionality for displaying an amimation representing the generation of ranking results.

 ### Rated Pair

 Each "rated pair" represents a link between two students, consisting of:

-**lower:** The lower-performing student.
+- **lower:** The lower-performing student.

-**higher:** The higher-performing student.
+- **higher:** The higher-performing student.

-**rating:** A score from 0 to 1 representing how much trust can be placed in the review.
+- **rating:** A score from 0 to 1 representing how much trust can be placed in the review.

 ### Creating Results

-Each peer review in the inital JSON data is converted into a RatedPair object and this is added to the rankers data

 Each time a peer review is added to the data, any additional links that can be identified are also added to ranker data as a RaterPair, as shown below: